-These financial statements are presented in Australian dollars which is the functional currency and are prepared on a fair value basis with financial assets designated at fair value through profit and loss and derivatives measured at fair value, with the exception of receivables and payables which are measured at cost.
+These financial statements are presented in Australian dollars which is the functional currency and are prepared on a fair value basis with financial assets designated at fair value through profit or loss, with the exception of receivables and payables which are measured at cost.

 The principal accounting policies adopted in the preparation of the financial statements are set out below.
-These policies have been consistently applied to all years presented, unless otherwise stated.

 The Statement of Financial Position is prepared on a liquidity basis.
-All balances including investments are readily converted to cash, except for an investment subject to escrow (classified as financial assets) held at fair value.
-Investments in emerging companies with a small market capitalisation may take longer to liquidate under normal market conditions.
+All balances including investments are readily converted to cash.